Central Coast Nature & Parks

 - in Wyrrabalong National Park

-Both Gerrin Point, near Killcare, and Crackneck Point, near Bateau Bay, are vantage points for spotting humpback, southern right and other whales between May and November.
-At the beaches on the Central Coast you might be lucky enough to spot pods of dolphins frolicking offshore near the beaches, which completes the Central Coast’s nature bonanza.
+Both Gerrin Point and Crackneck Point are great vantage points for spotting humpback, southern right and other whales between May and November, as they complete their annual migration to warmer waters.
+You might also be lucky enough to spot pods of dolphins frolicking offshore near the beaches, which completes the Central Coast’s nature bonanza.